ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 This pretty much depends on the nature of the position and career stage, but in general, here are some of the criteria that enter into consideration when assessing applicants, especially those with academic experience, and may help your application stand out:

-+ Perceived commitment and fit with our group (e.g. evident from a tailored cover letter with an elaborated narrative that is compatible with our current research agenda and building upon our recent publications).
++ Perceived commitment and fit in our group (e.g. evident from a tailored cover letter with an elaborated narrative that is compatible with our current research agenda and builds upon our recent publications).
-+ Compatibility/match of the expertise with the research developed in our group.
++ Compatibility/match of the expertise of the candidate with the research developed in our group and complementarity.
 + The candidate's ownership in a line of research and evident momentum in output and novelty in research activities so far and their impact (e.g. publications in leading international journals in the last few years, their citations, and impact/relevance in the broad scientific community).
-The publication record should be commensurate with years of experience (for entry-level researchers such as prospective PhD students, there is no such expectation but having a paper is a nice extra).
+The publication record should be commensurate with years of experience (for entry-level researchers such as prospective PhD students, there is no such expectation but having a paper is a plus).
-+ Visibility and proactivity in scholarly communication (e.g. a personal website with up to date information about one's research agenda, as we expect our scientists to be visible, promote the work internationally, and take ownership of their work).
++ Visibility and proactivity in scholarly communication (e.g. having a personal website with up to date information about one's work and research agenda, as we expect our scientists to be visible, promote the work internationally, and take ownership of their work).
-+ Evidence of coding/computational level to support the research and an indication of open science practices (e.g. visible from a developed GitHub repository or open-source package, and availability of reproducible workflows and released open datasets).
++ Evidence of coding/computational level to support the research and an indication of open science practices (e.g. visible from a developed GitHub repository or open-source package, and availability of reproducible workflows and having released open datasets).
 + Quality of the written English and materials provided, and communication skills.
 + Community engagement and participation in local or international initiatives (e.g. workshops, talks, membership in working groups/societies).
 + Evidence of independence, self-motivation, and proactivity.